 Please let us know if you’re coming visit Oxford or the University and would like to reconnect with Classics, or if there’s anything else we can do for you.
-And please make sure to fill out the contact survey below so we can keep extending our UMiss Classics community!
-We’ll post any news you share here.
+And send an email to Dr. Pasco-Pranger with any news to share so we can keep extending our UMiss Classics community!

 The Department of Classics strives to give our students an excellent education in all facets of ancient Mediterranean studies.
 In addition to our regular courses, we take field trips, invite several speakers to campus each year, support students in study abroad and conference travel, and make numerous other opportunities available throughout the year.
 If you’d like to support the Department in its work, please consider a tax deductible donation through the University of Mississippi Foundation.
 Just put “Department of Classics” in the “Special Instructions” box.

-Weston Liefer (2018) starts law School at University of South Carolina in Fall 2018.
+Weston Liefer (2018) started law School at University of South Carolina in Fall 2018.

-Zac Creel (2017) spent his first year after graduation teaching Latin at his alma mater, Jesuit High School in New Orleans and will start law school at Tulane in Fall 2018.
+Zac Creel (2017) spent his first year after graduation teaching Latin at his alma mater, Jesuit High School in New Orleans and began law school at Tulane in Fall 2018.

 Laura Dona (2017) started law school at the University of Virginia in Fall 2017.

-Virginia Dorris (2017) is spending her first two years after graduation as a volunteer with the North Mississippi VISTA Project.
+Virginia Dorris (2017) spent her first two years after graduation as a volunteer with the North Mississippi VISTA Project.

 Sierra Mannie (2016) has accepted a position as reporter covering education at the Jackson Free Press.

-Sharon Possehl (2016) is living in Bentonville, Arkansas and working as a special education paraprofessional in the Bentonville school system; she and her husband Matt welcomed their third child in fall of 2016, a daughter named Calliope.
+Sharon Possehl (2016) worked for two years as a special education paraprofessional in the Bentonville, AR school system, and begins a new position as a Latin teacher at Northwest Arkansas Classical Academy in Fall 2019.
+She and her husband Matt welcomed their third child in fall of 2016, a daughter named Calliope.

 Coulter Ward (2016) studied at University of Pennsylvania for one year in the Classics post-baccalaureate program and then began a PhD program in Classics in Fall 2017 at the University of Colorado.

-Courtney Lindsey Taylor (2015) is a teacher of English and Latin at Winona Christian School.
+Courtney Lindsey (Taylor) Tractor (2015) is a teacher of English and Latin at Winona Christian School.

 Kaitlyn Barnes (2014) earned her J.D. at Emory School of Law in 2017 and passed the Georgia bar exam in 2018 and is now a policy fellow at the Barton Child Law and Policy Center in Atlanta, GA.

-Kathryn Fowler (2014) is working towards her Juris Doctor degree at the University of Missisippi, with a special interest in sports law.
+Kathryn Fowler (2014) finished her J.D. degree at the University of Missisippi in 2017.

 Megan Fowler (2014) is pursuing an MFA in Creative Writing at the University of Florida.